 18. Home is In Between by Mitali Perkins

-If you’re looking for children’s books to teach social skills related to code-switching—navigating multiple cultures—Shanti is a positive role model for students.
+If you’re looking for social skills books for kids related to code-switching—navigating multiple cultures—Shanti is a positive role model for students.
 When she and her family move to the United States from India, the world inside her home and the larger community feel very different.

 20. My Very Own Space by Pippa Goodhart and Rebecca Crane

 A little rabbit is trying to read his book in peace, but there’s so much going on around him!
 Maybe he needs some space just for himself. …

 20. My Shadow is Pink by Scott Stuart

 21. Eyes that Kiss in the Corners by Joanna Ho

 This young girl is intensely proud of her “eyes that kiss in the corners and glow like warm tea.”
 She also loves that her sister, mother, and grandmother all share the same special feature.

 Books About Overcoming Challenges

 23. The Oldest Student: How Mary Walker Learned to Read by Rita Lorraine Hubbard

 Mary Walker was born a slave and persevered through challenges her entire life.
 At age 114, she finally fulfilled her lifelong dream of learning to read.
 She’s an inspiration for us all.